 Of course being obsessed by book clubs and after talking to many many book club members, ITC has drawn up a list of possible book club members.
 Some of these members could be quite irritating – so what impact would an irritating book club member have on your life expectancy? (this said with tongue firmly planted in cheek – ITC could be one of these)

 The Intellectual only wants to discuss books that have been listed for a literary award or are the classics.
 They are offended if you want to discuss a book on the top selling list or a comedy.
 They only want to read about angst and war-torn countries.
 They see War and Peace as a light read.
 They are in fact a book snob.

 The Chick Lit Specialist

 They only want to read light novels.
-They take great pride in saying they have read the Fifty Shades of Grey trilogy (and they had a definite opinion on who should play Christian Grey in the movie adaptation).
+They take great pride in saying they have read the Fifty Shades of Grey trilogy (and they had a definite opinion on who Jamie Dorian and his portral of Christian Grey in the movie adaptations).